 Discover where to grab a bite, a beer and a sweet treat in this northwest Washington, DC neighborhood.

 North of Dupont Circle – and across Rock Creek Park from the lively Adams Morgan – Woodley Park was one of several uptown neighborhoods where 19th- and early 20th-century Washington, DC residents escaped the heat of downtown.
-The neighborhood still boasts historic architecture and grand hotels, but modern times have brought many new and buzzworthy eateries.
+The neighborhood still boasts historic architecture and grand hotels, but modern times have brought an array of new and buzzworthy eateries.
+After exploring Rock Creek Park or the Smithsonian National Zoo, you’ll likely work up quite the appetite.

 Near the Metro